 4. Pouring the bucket of soapy water over your car after washing.

 Some of you would finish the car washing process by pouring a bucket of soapy water over your car to 'rinse' it.
 That's equivalent to pouring a bucket of dirt over yourself after you have showered!
 You should always rinse your car with a bucket of clean water.

 (Photo Credit: Pinterest)

 Many car owners leave their cars to air dry after washing.
-But drying your car with a towel is necessary to prevent water spotting!
-As water evaporates, the minerals in water remain on the car surface, inevitably creating water spots.
-Always remember to use a microfiber cloth/towel to prevent scratches on your car.
+But did you know drying your car with a towel is necessary to prevent water spotting?
+As water evaporates, the minerals in the water remain on the car surface, inevitably creating water spots.
+Always remember to use a microfiber cloth/towel to dry your car after washing to prevent watermarks.

 Submit your details below and we’ll get the valuation for your car in 24 hours